Road Manners In Motorcycle Group Riding Safety

 - How Do I Signal A Motorcycle Stop?
 Again, assuming your brake lights are out, you need to alert other drivers of your intentions to stop.
 Do this by extending your left arm straight down with the palm facing back.

 - How Do I Signal A Motorcycle Hazard In The Roadway?
-If other motorcyclists are riding behind you, courtesy and safety dictate that you try and identify road hazards you come upon to try and save lives.
+If other motorcyclists are riding behind you, courtesy and safety dictate that you try to identify road hazards you come upon to save lives.
 Risks can be a dead animal, a deer crossing the road, oil, grease, water pools, potholes, racks, mud, gravel, or another crashed vehicle blocking the lanes.

-- If it is on the left, signal other by pointing out the object with your left hand extended at a 45-degree angle.
+- If it is on the left, signal others by pointing out the object with your left hand extended at a 45-degree angle.

-- If the hazard is on your right, signal the hazard by extending out your right leg, and pointing your right foot in the direction of the danger.
+- If the hazard is on your right, signal the risk by extending your right leg and pointing your right foot in the direction of the danger.